Article 4 directions

 What is an Article 4 direction?

 Article 4 Directions are a means by which a local planning authority can bring within planning control certain types of development, or changes of use, which would normally be permitted development (i.e. not require an application for planning permission).

 If your property is affected by an Article 4 direction, this means you are required to submit a planning application for work that normally does not require one.

 It is important to remember, however, that other restrictions apply for Listed Buildings and Scheduled Ancient Monuments, and other consents may be required.

 Article 4 for HMOs (houses in multiple occupation)

 Following a consultation exercise in respect of the options available to us for the future management and control of houses in multiple occupation, we have implemented an Article 4 direction, relating to houses in multiple occupation, for the whole of the City of Lincoln Council area.
-You can find more information on the process taken and consultation by clicking here.

 The direction relates to development comprising the change of use from a use falling within Class C3 (dwelling houses) of the Town and Country Planning (Use Classes) Order 1997, as amended; to a use falling within Class C4 (houses in multiple occupation) of that Order, and removes permitted development rights for this type of development.